deepjavalibrary/djl/docs/faq.md

 - Makes it easy for new machine learning developers to get started
 - Allows developers to write modular, reusable code
 - Reduces friction for deploying to a production environment
-- Connects model developers with their consumers using the Model Zoo
+- Connects model developers with their consumers using the model zoo
 - Allows developers to write code once and run it on any deep learning engine
-- Allows the use of engine specific features
+- Allows developers to use engine specific features

 ##### 2. Which DL engines can I run with DJL?
 While DJL is designed to be engine-agnostic and to run with the any engine, we currently